The Aussie home cook accessibility policy, 13 November 2022.

 The Aussie home cook aims to include the following features and functionality to improve the usability of our site by people with disabilities.
 If you find that any of these features does not work as you expect, please let us know.

 - Descriptive alt text is assigned to every meaningful image on our website.

-- We ensure that text has a level level of constrast with background colours and is of a reasonable size.
+- We ensure that the text has a high level of contrast with background colours and is of a reasonable size.

 - We use heading tags to outline the structure of our web pages.

 - We use anchor text that clearly indicates the purpose of the associated link.